Acne: Classification

+There are six main types of acne: blackheads, whiteheads, papules, pustules, nodules, and cysts.

-The severity of acne vulgaris (Gr. ἀκµή, "point" + L. vulgaris, "common") can be classified as mild, moderate, or severe to determine an appropriate treatment regimen.
+The severity of acne vulgaris (Gr. ἀκμή, "point" + L. vulgaris, "common") can be classified as mild, moderate, or severe to determine an appropriate treatment regimen.
 There is no universally accepted scale for grading acne severity.
 The presence of clogged skin follicles (known as comedones) limited to the face with occasional inflammatory lesions defines mild acne.
 Moderate severity acne is said to occur when a higher number of inflammatory papules and pustules occur on the face, compared to mild cases of acne, and appear on the trunk of the body.
 Severe acne is said to occur when nodules (the painful 'bumps' lying under the skin) are the characteristic facial lesions, and involvement of the trunk is extensive.

+The lesions are usually polymorphic, meaning they can take many forms, including open or closed comedones (commonly known as blackheads and whiteheads), papules, pustules, and even nodules or cysts so that these lesions often leave behind sequelae, or abnormal conditions resulting from a previous disease, such as scarring or hyperpigmentation.

 Large nodules were previously called cysts.
 The term nodulocystic has been used in the medical literature to describe severe cases of inflammatory acne.
 True cysts are rare in those with acne, and the term severe nodular acne is now the preferred terminology.

 Acne inversa (L. invertō, "upside-down") and acne rosacea (rosa, "rose-colored" + -āceus, "forming") are not forms of acne and are alternate names that respectively refer to the skin conditions hidradenitis suppurativa (HS) and rosacea.
 Although HS shares certain overlapping features with acne vulgaris, such as a tendency to clog skin follicles with skin cell debris, the condition otherwise lacks the hallmark features of acne and is therefore considered a distinct skin disorder.